 While it may seem the rules are there to stop you from having fun with your car, they are there to protect everybody.

 Switching steering wheels

-TINTING YOUR WINDOWS? - what you need to know about tint
+TINTING YOUR WINDOWS? - What you need to know about window tint

 In the event you change a steering wheel because you feel more comfortable with one of a different colour, configuration or material.
 Staying on the right side of the law may be a little harder than you think.
 You will need to ensure the replacement steering wheel complies with the relevant ADR.
 The steering wheel cannot be smaller than 330mm in diameter and if the original had a recessed or padded hub the replacement steering wheel needs to be of a similar design.
 Removable or quick-release steering wheels are not legal and should only be seen on the racetrack.

 For vehicles manufactured after 1970, the steering wheel needs to be certified to ADR 10 standards.
 If the vehicle is manufactured after June 1995 the steering wheel needs to be certified to ADR 69 (full frontal impact occupant protection) vehicle standards.
 In this situation, the steering wheel will need to be certified by the vehicle manufacturer to ensure it is suitable for that particular vehicle.

 Regardless of which ADR you are required to meet, you should always check to confirm the steering wheel is acceptable for your vehicle.